mogryzko/AI-Projects/README.md

   A naive bayes classifier that learns from a training dataset and classifies messages as either spam or not spam.

 picture_classifier.py:
   An experiment with Keras and Tensorflow systems to build a neural network that classifies images as containing certain objects.
+Warning: because of the time and processing power required, it is best to run this on a jupyter notebook virtual environment.